 The consultation period in relation to the Review of Ireland’s Corporation Tax Code will run from 10 October 2017 to 30 January 2018.

 Corporation Tax (“CT”) rates

-Ireland has once again committed to maintaining its 12.5% corporation tax rate on trading income.
-Minister Noonan’s strong stance of support of this will continue to secure Ireland’s future as a leading destination for foreign Direct Investment.
+Ireland continues to be committed to maintaining its 12.5% corporation tax rate on trading income.
+Minister Donohoe’s strong stance of support of this has said that the rate is a core part of the country’s offering to secure Ireland’s future as a leading destination for foreign Direct Investment.

 Knowledge Development Box (“KDB”)

-Following the introduction of the Knowledge Development Box (KDB) in budget 2016, in which the corporation tax rate for income qualifying for relief under the KDB was confirmed as 6.25%.
+The corporation tax rate for income qualifying for relief under the KDB will remain unchanged at 6.25%.
 The KDB encourages companies to develop intellectual properties, patents and copyrighted software in Ireland.